lauhon/million-netlify-based-cv/README.md

 # Laurenz Honauer

-This Repo is for [my personal website](https://laurenzhonauer.com).
-It does not generate revenue nor does it collect users data.

-I use it to share my "CV" and give out basic information about me.
+This Repo is for fidgeting arround with creating a somewhat pretty CV.
+Will Not get online because the original creators would not be happy with that.

-It is heavily inspired by https://million-devs.netlify.com/, the code of it is open source https://github.com/netlify/million-devs.
+It is heavily inspired by and uses code from https://million-devs.netlify.com/, the code of it is open source https://github.com/netlify/million-devs.

 ## Project setup